 Paradise Island was originally the private estate of a Swedish millionaire and called Hog Island.
 But today Paradise Island, the one-square-mile oasis just offshore from Nassau, Bahamas, lives up to its current name, offering sun-seeking vacationers miles of idyllic white-sand beaches; the Caribbean’s largest casino; world-class restaurants; and a wealth of resorts to make your island base.
 So which one should you choose?
 You can’t go wrong at any of these, which we consider the five Paradise Island hotels.

-One & Only Ocean Club For more than half a century this classic Caribbean cloister has welcomed well-heeled guests to what was once the estate of A&P heir Huntington Hartford.
+The Ocean Club, A Four Seasons Resort For more than half a century this classic Caribbean cloister has welcomed well-heeled guests to what was once the estate of A&P heir Huntington Hartford.
 Recently given a contemporary overhaul complete with a new oceanview infinity pool and Ocean Pool Grill as well as rebuilt Hartford Wing rooms that now feature Japanese toilets, the retreat, famous for its formal gardens featuring 12th-century French statuary, is the finest on the island, the crown jewel among Paradise Island hotels.
 (The hotel’s Dune restaurant, a Jean-Georges outpost, is also a major highlight).

 Atlantis The biggest game in town, 3,400-room Atlantis is to the Bahamas what Disney is to Orlando: the place every little (and big) kid wants to visit, with a vast waterscape of lagoons, aquariums and waterfalls; a 141-acre water park, Aquaventure; and the the top casino in the region.
 There are also a range of options, from the luxe The Cove to the signature Royal Towers.
 But the 20-year-old isn’t resting on its laurels: It recently launched a new movement to “nurture the Bahamian creative and entrepreneurial community, preserve the oral and visual history of the country and create a platform for Bahamian makers to share their works with the world” with its “Come to Life” cultural initiative.